burakmert236/dream-games-case/README.md

 Dream Games Case Study
 ======================

-These are example requests nd responses for Row Match service running at [http://localhost:8080](http://localhost:8080)
+These are example requests and responses for Row Match service running at [http://localhost:8080](http://localhost:8080)

 USER API
 --------